mkathiravan/JetPack-Compose-Kotlin/README.md

 Compose is built to support material design principles.
 Many of its UI elements implement material design out of the box.
 In this lesson, you'll style your app with material widgets.

+--> Jetpack compose is a declarative UIToolkit.

+## What is meant by declarative UI?

+i) Less Code
+ii) No XML
+iii) Composing whatever you want

+## Building Blocks of JetPack

+i) Composable function
+ii) Model
+iii) Preview

+--> Composable functions are the UI function of the screen.

+## What is meant by EdgeInsets?

+It is a set of offsets from each of the four sides of a box.

+## What is meant by Ripple?

+It is a visual indicator for a pressed state

 ![Screenshot_20200323-172826_My Application](https://user-images.githubusercontent.com/39657409/77318714-83c97880-6d33-11ea-9652-0cf6ea0d0784.jpg)

 ![Screenshot_20200323-172838_My Application](https://user-images.githubusercontent.com/39657409/77318741-90e66780-6d33-11ea-9001-a08ecc883b91.jpg)